 1 Refer to 99% Minimum Design Temperature table provided in the current edition of the ASHRAE Fundamentals Handbook.
+2 Poly-Propylene vent pipe (PP) by Duravent and Centrotherm

 NOTE - Concentric terminations are the equivalent of 5' and should be considered when measuring pipe length.